ottentita/lonaat-backend/replit.md

 - 2025-10-29: Added commission tracking system for affiliate link usage
 - 2025-10-29: Added enterprise-grade security headers for all API responses
 - 2025-10-29: Configured Replit AI Integrations for OpenAI (no API key required, billed to Replit credits)
-- 2025-10-29: **Created affiliate_integration.py** - Direct integration with Amazon Associates, ShareASale, ClickBank, and PartnerStack
+- 2025-10-29: **Created affiliate_integration.py** - Direct integration with Amazon Associates, ShareASale, ClickBank, PartnerStack, and Digistore24
 - 2025-10-29: **Added Network Browser** on affiliate page - Browse and connect to real affiliate marketing networks
 - 2025-10-29: **Added API endpoints** for fetching products from affiliate networks
+- 2025-10-29: **Added Digistore24** - 5th affiliate network with NO API key required (works immediately!)
+- 2025-10-29: **Enhanced ClickBank** - Added real API integration for fetching actual products

 ## Running the Project
 The backend runs on port 5000 and is accessible via the configured workflow.